 Bake for 10-12 minutes, or until golden brown.
 Repeat the dipping and baking process with the remaining tray.
 Allow pretzels to cool slightly on the trays, and then transfer to a cooling rack.

 Whilst the pretzels are still warm, brush with the melted butter.
 Combine the Domino® Golden Sugar and ground cinnamon in a wide, shallow bowl.
 Dip the buttery pretzel into the cinnamon sugar to coat then place back onto the cooling rack.
 Repeat with all the pretzels.

 To Make the Vanilla Bean Icing Dip

 In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese until smooth, about 2 minutes.
-Add in the powdered sugar and 1 tbsp of milk, and beat until smooth and creamy, about 2 to 3 minutes, scraping down the sides and bottom of the bowl with a spatula as needed.
+Add in the Confectioners Sugar and 1 tbsp of milk, and beat until smooth and creamy, about 2 to 3 minutes, scraping down the sides and bottom of the bowl with a spatula as needed.